How CT Scanners Work & How We Save You Time & Money

 Though similar to conventional X-ray machines, CT scans are able to create more detailed images by differentiating between tissue, bone, and soft tissue while detecting many abnormalities and medical conditions.
 A CT exam can even be used by a radiologist to perform guided biopsies, significantly decreasing the time it takes and improving its accuracy.

 In addition, industrial CT scanners are available and although they generate similar results to medical CT scanners, they are fundamentally different.
 For this reason, they are not as prevalent to the needs of medical laboratories and environments.
-Instead, they are widely used in industry settings for internal inspection of components, including flaw detection, failure analysis, assembly analysis, reverse engineering applications, and metrology in general.

-CAT Scan Types, Techniques, & Price
+CAT Scan Types & Techniques

 The main components that make up a medical CT scanner are a bench that the patient can lay down on, a gantry, a data acquisition system, and an operating console.

 The gantry refers to the cylinder that the patient is placed into and houses all the equipment to produce and detect the X-rays.
-Beyond these components, CT scanners use a variety of techniques and slice counts to produce images.

 Multislice CT (MSCT)